Stop Arm Camera 2: Installation

 4. Plug the four (4) pin connector into the "SD Out" connector on the back of the DVR.

-5. Connect the camera's red trigger wire to the bus's stop arm activation wire.
+The camera's red trigger wire must be connect to the bus's stop arm activation wire.

 • This wire may be found in several locations.
-It is most commonly near the stop sign in the outside power distribution area, the bus wire channel running from the front driver side to the rear of the bus, or the air solenoid which activates some stop arms.
+It is most commonly found in the harness going to the stop arm on the driver's side of the bus.
+Typically, the harness can be followed to the outside power distribution area, the bus wire channel running from the front driver side to the rear of the bus, or the air solenoid which activates some stop arms.

-• If upgrading from the previous Stop Arm Camera model, remove the trigger wire from the DVR and connect it to the new camera's trigger wire.
+• If upgrading from the previous Dual-Lens Stop Arm Camera model, the trigger wire should have already been located and ran to the DVR, remove the trigger wire from the DVR and connect it to the new camera's trigger wire.

 Was this article helpful?